angyalkavalcsics/Queue-in-R/README.md

 # QueueingNetworks
-The beginning to a statistical software package for queueing in R. This package is currently under construction.
+The beginning to a statistical software package for queueing theory in R. This package is currently under construction.

 Please see documentation for the code here: https://htmlpreview.github.io/?https://github.com/angyalkavalcsics/QueueingNetworks/blob/main/QueueingNetworks.html